Category: Uncategorized

 The beauty is that you get to choose where on this spectrum you want to be.
 If you don’t make this choice explicitly, it’ll be made for you implicitly.

-Having a card in Anki is far more important than having a perfect card in Anki.
+I think having a card in Anki is far more important than having a perfect card in Anki.
 Sometimes, I intentionally create “bad” cards just to get the information into the system.
 Later, when I have more time or when the card starts bothering me during reviews, I’ll clean it up.
 This approach keeps the momentum going while allowing for future improvements.
+This works for me, but it may not work for you — I have many friends that feel it’s very important to have well made cards.

 The best Anki cards share two key characteristics: